Typico-Games/TransformChanger/README.md

 When used for your project access ChangeTransforms function in TransformChanger.
 It has optional parameter defining desired Transform.
 If not filled, it has value of -1.
 That means Switch is made to next transform.

 Function ChangeTransforms is also a blueprint node.

+# Sounds

+You can define sounds for moving and impact for each Actor.
+MovingSound and ImpactSound audio component are main definitions.
+When creating transforms, each sound will be played from each of the actors root with same attenuation settings.
+Can be customized in TransformChangerData.

 # Parameter Explanations